Significant Accounting Policies

 Basis of Presentation

-The accompanying interim unaudited condensed consolidated financial statements contain all normal, recurring adjustments necessary to present fairly the Company’s condensed consolidated financial position as of June 30, 2022, and the Company’s condensed consolidated results of operations and comprehensive loss for the three and six months ended June 30, 2022, and 2021, and the Company’s condensed consolidated cash flows for the six months ended June 30, 2022, and 2021.
+The accompanying interim unaudited condensed consolidated financial statements contain all normal, recurring adjustments necessary to present fairly the Company’s condensed consolidated financial position as of March 31, 2023, and the Company’s condensed consolidated results of operations and comprehensive loss for the three months ended March 31, 2023, and 2022, and the Company’s condensed consolidated cash flows for the three months ended March 31, 2023, and 2022.

-The interim condensed consolidated results of operations and comprehensive loss and condensed consolidated cash flows for the periods presented are not necessarily indicative of the consolidated results of operations or cash flows which may be reported for the remainder of 2022 or for any future period.
+The interim condensed consolidated results of operations and comprehensive loss and condensed consolidated cash flows for the periods presented are not necessarily indicative of the condensed consolidated results of operations or cash flows which may be reported for the remainder of 2023 or for any future period.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted.
-The accompanying unaudited interim condensed consolidated financial statements should be read in conjunction with the audited financial statements and notes thereto for the year ended December 31, 2021, included in the Company’s Annual Report on Form 10-K filed with the U.S. Securities and Exchange Commission (the “SEC”) on March 24, 2022.
+The accompanying unaudited interim condensed consolidated financial statements should be read in conjunction with the audited financial statements and notes thereto for the year ended December 31, 2022, included in the Company’s Annual Report on Form 10-K filed with the U.S. Securities and Exchange Commission (the “SEC”) on March 23, 2023.

 The Company’s consolidated functional currency is the U.S. Dollar.
 The Company’s Australian subsidiary and French subsidiary use the Australian Dollar and European Euro, respectively, as their functional currency.
 At each quarter-end, each foreign subsidiary’s balance sheets are translated into U.S. Dollars based upon the quarter-end exchange rate, while their statements of operations and comprehensive loss and statements of cash flows are translated into U.S. Dollars based upon an average exchange rate during the period.

-Comprehensive loss represents net loss plus any gains or losses such as foreign currency translations gains and losses that are typically reflected on the Company’s condensed consolidated statements of stockholders’ equity.
+Comprehensive loss represents net loss plus any income or losses not reported in the condensed consolidated statements of operations and comprehensive loss, such as foreign currency translations gains and losses and unrealized gains and losses on debt security investments that are reflected on the Company’s condensed consolidated statements of stockholders’ equity.

 Use of Estimates